speedingplanet/bcbsks-vue/labs/lab-02.md

   >No</label>
 </div>
 ```
-This should render out two checkboxes, "Yes" and "No".
+This should render out two radio buttons, "Yes" and "No".

 If you haven't already, add a property to `data()` called `showPictures`.
 Initialize it to boolean false.